Portrait of Lazarus of Bethany

 #TheMystic #TheWitness #TheHealer

-Lazarus faced death itself—four days in the tomb, beyond hope, beyond reach.
-Yet Jesus called him back to life, making him history's most powerful witness to resurrection and transformation.
+Lazarus experienced death itself—four days in the tomb, beyond hope's reach.
+Yet Jesus called him back to life, making him Christianity's ultimate witness to resurrection and the power of faith over despair.

 Their Story